|Wallace Woodford, a 22-year-old private in the 16th Connecticut, is buried|

 Unable to gain strength, Wallace Woodford, paroled by the Rebels on Dec.
 10, 1864, died exactly a month later in his hometown, his parents Corydon and Sylvia likely by his side.

 For Woodford and other members of the 16th Connecticut, Andersonville was hell on earth.
 By August 1864, the camp in southwestern Georgia was home for 32,000 Union prisoners of war jammed on about 26 1/2 acres.
 POWs, who often drank from the polluted stream that ran through the camp, suffered from overexposure, malnutrition and disease.

 In his excellent book on his imprisonment published in 1865, Robert H. Kellogg, a private in Company A in the 16th, recounted the terrible, crowded conditions there.

 "I ... wished that the President, under whose banner we had fought, could look in upon our sufferings, for surely the sight would move him to help us, if anything could be done," Kellogg wrote.
 "Live worms crawled upon the bacon that was given us to eat.
 'It is all right,' we said; 'we are nothing but Yankee prisoners, or, as the rebels usually speak of us, 'damned Yankees.' " (2)

-prison.
-Wallace Woodford arrived at the camp in southwestern Georgia sometime in
+of Andersonville prison.
+Wallace Woodford arrived at the camp in southwestern

 One of the hard-luck regiments of the Civil War, the 16th was sent into captivity April 20, 1864, when the hugely outnumbered Union garrison in Plymouth, N.C. surrendered.
 University of Akron professor Lesley Gordon has an excellent account of the regiment's surrender and capture here.